somnambulist-tech/api-bundle/docs/api_documentor.md

 ### Documenting Authentication Requirements

-New in 3.4.0 API authentication mechanisms can now be documented as part of the API details.
+From 3.4.0 API authentication mechanisms can be documented as part of the API details.

 To enable security docs you must first configure the `securitySchemes` that your API will use.
 These should be added to the `config/openapi/securitySchemes` folder.
 The filename will be